 This program is over.
 Hope you didn't miss it!
 Browse other programs we offer Caravaggio and Bernini: Loves and Rivalries in the Age of the Baroque Morning Lecture/Seminar Friday, July 15, 2022 - 10:00 a.m. to 12:00 p.m.
-ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1H0713 Select Your Tickets Resize text Young Sick Bacchus by Caravaggio Like the Renaissance, the Baroque period is characterized by the spirit of competition among great painters, sculptors, and architects.
+ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1H0713 Location: This online program is presented on Zoom.
+Select your Tickets Resize text Young Sick Bacchus by Caravaggio Like the Renaissance, the Baroque period is characterized by the spirit of competition among great painters, sculptors, and architects.
 In fact, some of the most memorable works of art associated with this era were conceived as responses to works by earlier exemplary models, such as those of Michelangelo.
 Caravaggio would style himself as an “anti-Michelangelo” through his emphasis on realism.
 Similarly, Bernini would create his marble sculpture of David in an implicit competition with Michelangelo’s famous precedent in Florence.
 Art historian Aneta Georgievska Shine explores the spirit of admiration and rivalry that shaped the work of these two artists, both in relation to Michelangelo and their own contemporaries such as Giovanni Baglione and Francesco Borromini.
 World Art History Certificate elective: Earn 1/2 credit* Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.
-This online program is presented on Zoom.